beesoncaleb/nixos-config/home/core/neovim/nvim/README.md

 # My neovim config
 Neovim configuration, might reorganize it later but it works fine

-Currenlty using Lazy plugin manager
+Currently using Lazy plugin manager

 ## Plugins
 - treesitter